 Wedit will send you 5 cameras to give to your guests so they can record your wedding, and when you send the cameras back, you can have Wedit edit your highlight film.

-If you subscribe on this form, I’ll send you a code to get $25 off of Wedit’s services!
+If you follow this link and use the code Derek25, you will get $25 off of Wedit’s services!

 Have an Engagement Photo Session